-Teaming up with the right website hosting service is more important than you think.
+Teaming up with the right web hosting service is more important than you think.
+It’s a partnership.
 Opt for the wrong one and you could find yourself struggling to get support, suffering downtime or worse.
+The loss the initial capital investment can be dwarfed by the damage that a bad web hosting can do.
 Choosing a hosting package needn’t be a chore though, just consider these points below during your research phase and you’ll find the choice of plan becomes much clearer.

 1. Type of hosting offered